Step In To Your Medicine:

 We will take a small cohort of eight women, and you will be supported by skilled facilitators and a closed cohort of women who are on similar life paths, held by confidentiality and mutual respect.

-Two Ketamine Experiences
+Two Psychedelic Ketamine Experiences

 We provide a safe context for you to experience psychedelic doses of Ketamine with different routes of administration.

-For your individual session, you will be able to choose between intravenous (IV) or intramuscular (IM) administration, a choice that is rarely available in training settings.
+For your individual session, you will be able to choose between intravenous (IV) or intramuscular (IM) administration, a choice that is rarely available in retreat settings.
 You will also experience a group intranasal (IN) session, which allows the option to self-titrate your dose, increasing or decreasing during your session, according to your personal preference.

 Sessions are supervised by experienced physicians, and preparation and integration are facilitated and modeled as a group.